Ted's Hiking World Fairy Falls

 This route should go straight back to the trailhead

 Error!
 This is not the right way to go.
 Within ten minutes I find myself back amidst that herd of skittish cows; but I'm not about to retrace my steps now.
-Locating the original creekside route, within twenty minutes I am back at the trailhead.
-Along the way I startle a bald eagle who flies away, leaving behind a foul-smelling something or other that he must have brought here after I passed through earlier.
+Locating the original creekside route, I am back at the trailhead twenty minutes later.
+Along the way I startle a bald eagle who flies away, leaving behind a foul-smelling something-or-other that it must have brought here after I passed through earlier.

 On the drive home I take time to photograph the reservoir as well as some flowers beside the road.